Daph1986/Postfly-business-card-creator/README.md

 - Create / design your own business card.
 - Be able to choose the paper type and quantity.
 - Request a sample kit with papers for if you are not familiar with the paper types.
-- Request quotation and download the designed card.
+- Request a quotation and download the designed card.

 ##### Site Owners Goals